Tacoma Rainiers Game Notes - vs. Round Rock

 - Tacoma Rainiers Game Notes - vs. Round Rock - Tacoma Rainiers

-- Isotopes Ride Long Ball, Even Series with 8-3 Win Over Bees - Salt Lake Bees
+- Peralta Tosses Professional Career-High, Bees Fall 8-2 to Isotopes - Salt Lake Bees

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.